South Dakota Highway 100: Route description

 SD 100 is expected to facilitate commercial and residential growth in the eastern section of the city of Sioux Falls.
 It will also serve as a second eastern bypass of the city, running roughly parallel to I-229 and about 2.5 mi outside of it.

-As proposed, SD 100 will begin at the single-point urban interchange (SPUI) at exit 73 along I-29.
-It will run in a general northeasterly direction just outside of the southern extremities of Sioux Falls and enter the Sioux Falls city limits just west of its intersection with SD 115 (Minnesota Avenue).
-The route is to continue to the northeast past this intersection until it reaches what is now 69th Street; at that point, the route will curve to the east and follow that alignment.
-It will continue to follow 69th Street until east of an intersection with Sycamore Avenue, at which point it is to bend to the northeast.
-While heading northeast, the road will meet SD 11, and the two routes will together curve due north along Powder House Road.
-The road will meet 57th Street at a SPUI that is yet to be constructed and cross from Lincoln County into Minnehaha County.
+As proposed, SD 100 will begin at the single-point urban interchange (SPUI) at exit 73 along I-29 east of Tea.
+After crossing Tallgrass Avenue it will make a short northeast jog before turning east just before crossing Louise Avenue.
+It will start curving northeast just before meeting Western Avenue.
+This section from I-29 is anticipated for construction in 2026-2027.
+Completed in 2023-24 was the section from Western Avenue, going northeast to a pedestrian underpass just west of the intersection with SD 115 (Minnesota Avenue), an overpass of 85th Street and an intersection with Cliff Avenue.
+The route is to continue northeast past this intersection until it is midway between 69th and 85th Streets; then the route will curve straight east with a bridge over the BNSF railroad to an intersection with Sycamore Avenue.
+Anticipation for the segment from Cliff Ave. is for design complete in summer 2024 and construction in spring 2025-fall 2026.
+After a short distance SD 100 is to bend to the northeast, where the road will meet SD 11, which will curve on a new alignment into an intersection which 69th Street will also be angled to.
+Both SD 11 and 100 will run together to the northeast until meeting 57th Street and cross going mainly north from Lincoln County into Minnehaha County.
+An SPUI is planned for 57th Street.
+This Segment 4 is anticipated for design completed in summer 2025 and construction in spring 2026-fall 2027.

-After intersecting 57th Street, SD 100 and SD 11 will continue north to an intersection with SD 42 (Arrowhead Parkway).
-At this intersection, SD 11 will leave SD 100 and turn east along SD 42.
-SD 100 is to continue north of this intersection along Powder House Road until just south of Madison Street, where it will curve slightly to the northeast.
-The highway will continue northeast until intersecting a proposed extension of Benson Road at another SPUI.
-Here, the road will curve northwest to intersect Rice Street, then back to the north before crossing the Big Sioux River and intersecting 60th Street North.
-Just north of 60th Street North, SD 100 will end at what was previously a diamond interchange, but was upgraded to a SPUI, at exit 402 on I-90.
+The Minnehaha County portion to I-90 is complete.
+After intersecting 57th Street, SD 100 (which is not yet signed) and SD 11 continue north to an intersection with SD 42 (Arrowhead Parkway).
+At this intersection, SD 11 leaves SD 100 and turns east along SD 42.
+Veterans Parkway continues north of this intersection until just south of Madison Street, where it curves slightly to the northeast.
+The highway continues northeast until intersecting a proposed extension of Benson Road at another SPUI.
+Here, the road turns northwest to intersect Rice Street and go on a bridge over a railroad, then back to the north before bridge crossing another railroad and the Big Sioux River and intersecting 60th Street North.
+Just north of 60th Street North, Veterans Pkwy. (planned to be SD 100) ends at what was previously a diamond interchange, but was upgraded to a SPUI, at exit 402 on I-90.